python-attrs/cattrs/docs/unstructuring.rst

 ---------------------------------

 ``attrs`` classes and dataclasses are supported out of the box.
-:class:`.Converter` s support two unstructuring strategies:
+:class:`cattrs.Converter` s support two unstructuring strategies:

     * ``UnstructureStrategy.AS_DICT`` - similar to ``attr.asdict``, unstructures ``attrs`` and dataclass instances into dictionaries.
 This is the default.
     * ``UnstructureStrategy.AS_TUPLE`` - similar to ``attr.astuple``, unstructures ``attrs`` and dataclass instances into tuples.